gainwell-ohio/spbm/docs/UPDL and Supporting Documents/CNS_Agents/atypical_antipsychotics.md

 Providers (as identified below) are exempt from prior authorization of any non-preferred second-generation antipsychotic, or step therapy of any preferred drug, in the standard tablet/capsule and long-acting injectable dosage forms.
 Other dosage forms may still require prior authorization.
-The exemption will be processed by the claims system when the pharmacy has submitted the prescriber on the claim using the individual national provider identifier (NPI) for the provider.
+The exemption will be processed by the claims system when the pharmacy has submitted the prescriber on the claim using the individual national provider identifier (NPI) for the prescriber.

 Prescribers are defined as:</br>
 Physicians with a specialty in psychiatry, nurse practitioners certified in psychiatric mental health,